n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googleperspective.md

 # Google Perspective

-The Google Perspective node allows you to automate work in Google Perspective, and integrate Google Perspective with other applications. n8n has built-in support for a wide range of Google Perspective features, including analyzing comments.
+Use the Google Perspective node to automate work in Google Perspective, and integrate Google Perspective with other applications. n8n has built-in support for a wide range of Google Perspective features, including analyzing comments.

 On this page, you'll find a list of operations the Google Perspective node supports and links to more resources.